-Majors seeking initial licensure in the Commonwealth of Virginia with an endorsement in Secondary History and Social Science Education need to be formally admitted to the Teacher Preparation Program and therefore complete USE 201-Orientation to Teaching and pass the Praxis I (Reading, Writing, Mathematics) Examination, preferably during their freshman year.
-Before being admitted for student teaching, teaching candidates should complete the required education courses and all required major courses, maintain a minimum of 2.5 GPA cumulatively and in the major, and take and pass the Virginia Communication and Literacy Assessment (VCLA) and Praxis Test: Social Studies: Content Knowledge (0081).
-Information on applying for admission to the Teacher Preparation Program can be found on the School of Education website.
+Majors seeking initial licensure in the Commonwealth of Virginia with an endorsement in Secondary History and Social Science Education need to be formally admitted to the Teacher Preparation Program and therefore complete UIS200-Orientation to Teaching and pass the Praxis I (Reading, Writing, Mathematics) Examination, preferably during their freshman year.
+Before being admitted for student teaching, teaching candidates should complete the required education courses and all required major courses, maintain a minimum of 2.7 GPA cumulatively and in the major, and take and pass the Virginia Communication and Literacy Assessment (VCLA) and Praxis Test: Social Studies: Content Knowledge (0081).
+Information on applying for admission to the Teacher Preparation Program can be found on the Teaching Education and Interdisciplinary Studies website.

 Students who complete the program through Regent University will have a deep understanding of History and Social Science through the various courses in the program.
 Students who complete the program will have completed a degree with a total of 123 credit hours.
-Among those, there are 49 general education credit hours.
-There are also 42 credit hours of non-General Education History and Social Science as well 32 hours of professional studies courses, as explained in the following.
+Among those, there are forty-nine (49) general education credit hours.
+There are also forty-two (42) credit hours of non-General Education History and Social Science as well thirty-two (32) hours of professional studies courses, as explained in the following.

-Students are required to complete 42 credit hours of non-general Education History and Social Sciences:
+Students are required to complete forty-two (42) credit hours of non-general Education History and Social Sciences:

-'''

 History (21 Credit Hours):

-HIST 101 Western Civilization I (3)

-HIST 102 Western Civilization II (3)

-HIST 201 U.S. History I (to 1877) (3)

-HIST 202 U.S. History II (from 1877) (3)

-HIST 211 World History I (3)
+HIST 201 U.S. History I (to 1877) (3) HIST 202 U.S. History II (from 1877) (3) HIST 205 Western Civilization I (3) HIST 206 Western Civilization II (3)

-HIST 301 Historiography and Research Methods of History (3)

 HIST 350 History of Virginia (3)

 Government and Political Science (18 Credit Hours):

-GOVT 196 Introduction to the Study of Government (3)

-GOVT 240 American Government and Politics I (3)

-GOVT 245 American Government and Politics II (3)

-GOVT 300 The Legislative Process (3)

-GOVT 301 The American Presidency (3)

-GOVT 302 The American Judicial System (3)

 Social Science (16 Credit Hours):

 GEOG 101 World Geography (3)

-GOVT 200 Contemporary Global Problems (3)

 GOVT 290 Economic Development and Political Economy (3)

 EASC 101 Introduction to Earth Science with Laboratory (4)

 ECON 101 Introduction to Economics (3)

 Total History and Social Science Credit Hours: 42

-Students will also complete 32 credit hours of professional studies courses:
+Students will also complete thirty-two (32) credit hours of professional studies courses:

-USE 201 Orientation to Teaching (1)

-USE 351 Technology for Educators (3)
+UIS 350 Technology for Educators (3)

-'''

-''' UED 401 Secondary Curriculum Fundamentals (3) UED 407 Classroom Management for Secondary Classrooms (3) UED 441 Child and Adolescent Growth and Development (3) UED 444 Content Reading and Differentiation (3) UED 445 Foundations of Education (3) UED 480A Practicum I (1) UED 480B Practicum II (1) UED 487 Teaching History and Social Science in Secondary Education (2) UED 488 Advanced Methods of Teaching History and Social Science in Secondary Education (2) UED 495 Field Experience/Student Teaching (6) UED 498 Field Experience Portfolio (1) '''
+UED 407 Classroom Management for Secondary Classrooms (3)

+UED 444 Content Reading and Differentiation (3)

+UED 487 Teaching History and Social Science in Secondary Education (2)

+UED 488 Advanced Methods of Teaching History and Social Science in Secondary Education (2)